 Like most other apps you use, the Music app has settings you can configure to change some aspects of how the app works.
-To access these, open the Settings app and tap Music.

 Finding Music in Your Library

 The Library source contains music you own and music from Apple Music that you've added to it.
 There are a number of ways music in your library is organized and you can use these categories to find music to which you want to listen.
 Following are a couple of examples to get you started.